 If you have never heard of Nuarro Lodge then now is the time to listen.
-Nuarro is a couples-friendly resort boasting three kilometres of seafront.
+Nuarro in Nacala, is a couples-friendly resort boasting three kilometres of seafront.
 This ideal Mozambique beach resort is made for those who love earthy simplicity twinned with good quality.

 Nuarro is a fantastic place to be.
 The food is fabulous and fresh with wonderful fish dishes from the chef and his team.
 This eco lodge lies on an unspoiled beach and is created from natural materials and solar lighting yet still offers the usual modern comforts all guests are seeking.